Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: Introduction

-Despite the acknowledgment that the perception of explanations may vary considerably between end-users, explainable RS have traditionally followed a one-size-fits-all model, whereby the same explanation level of detail is provided to each user, without taking into consideration individual user’s needs and goals.
-Moreover, while many researchers recognize the necessity to provide interaction mechanisms in the context of explanations, there is still a lack of research on interactive explanation in RS.
-In particular, how to design and implement interactive explanation in RS, as well as its potential positive effect on e.g., transparency, trust, and satisfaction remain open questions \citep{jannach2019explanations,hernandez2021effects,schaffer2015hypothetical,guesmi2021demand}.
+\cite{liao2021human} point out that what makes an explanation good is to provide appropriate information that can be understood and utilized by the target user, which depends on the receiver’s current knowledge and their goal for receiving the explanation, among other human factors.
+Despite the acknowledgment that the need for explanations may vary considerably between end-users, explainable RS have traditionally followed a one-size-fits-all model, whereby the same explanation level of detail is provided to each user, without taking into consideration individual user’s goals and personal characteristics \citep{chatti2022more,ain2022multi}.
 To address these research gaps, in this paper, we are particularly interested in how to systematically provide interactive explanation with varying level of details in an explainable RS.
 Our aim is to shift from a one-size-fits-all explainable recommendation approach toward a user-centered, interactive explanation model where users can steer the explanation process, change the explanation to answer intelligibility questions of interest (e.g., \textit{What}, \textit{What if}, \textit{Why}, and \textit{How} questions), and personalize the explanation based on their preferences (e.g., whether or not to see the explanation, see different levels of explanation detail, change the explanation viewpoint by focusing on the input, process, and/or output).
 Further, we conducted a qualitative user study (N=14) based on moderated think-aloud sessions and semi-structured interviews with students and researchers to investigate the potential effects of providing interactive explanation with varying level of details in an explainable RS.
 Due to the subjective nature of the required explanation levels of detail, a qualitative approach seems to be the most appropriate to investigate them.
 This approach allows us to investigate the users’ unique perspectives and expectations from an explainable RS in-depth and ask for what information should be contained at the different explanation levels of detail.

 To conduct this study, we designed explanations with three different levels of detail (basic, intermediate, advanced) and implemented them in the transparent Recommendation and Interest Modeling Application (RIMA) that provides interactive on-demand explanations of recommended scientific publications, in order to meet the needs and preferences of different users.
 The objective of the study was to answer the following research questions: Which and how much information should be provided at each explanation level of detail? \textbf{(RQ1)} Can providing interactive explanation with varying level of details positively affect the perception of the explainable RS in terms of (1) user control \& personalization, (2) transparency \& trust, (3) user satisfaction, and (4) user experience? \textbf{(RQ2)}.
 The results of our study show that there is qualitative evidence that following a user-centered, interactive approach has positive effects on different vital aspects in explainable recommendation, including transparency, trust, and satisfaction.